ekuiter/torte/README.md

 [^16]: Feature models and formulas produced by kconfigreader have nondeterministic clause order.
 This does not impact semantics, but it possibly influences the efficiency of solvers.

+[^24]: The formulas produced by kconfigreader and kmax do not explicitly mention unconstrained features (i.e., features that do not occur in any constraints).
+However, for many analyses that depend on knowing the entire feature set (e.g., simply listing all configurable features or calculating model counts), this is a threat to validity.
+We do not modify the extracted formulas, to preserve the original output of kconfigreader and kmax.
+To address this threat, we instead offer the transformation stage `transform-into-unconstrained-features`, which explicitly computes these features.

 ### Solvers